danchoi/herbalizer/README.md

 1. HAML Comments (#-) not processed
 1. XML Doctype (!!!
 XML) declarations; HTML Doctype declarations are supported

 Maybe **herbalizer** will cover more of these edge cases over time.
-But the current version should be fine for converting typical HAML templates.
+Let me know in a GitHub issue if you have a particular need.
+I'll try to write a patch.

 ## Related reading